Cesarean birth may raise baby’s risk of asthma, diabetes and obesity

-(Reuters Health) - While cesarean deliveries are often necessary to save lives and prevent injuries, being born by C-section may also leave babies vulnerable to chronic health problems such as asthma, diabetes and obesity, a new analysis suggests.
+(Reuters Health) - Cesarean section may leave babies vulnerable to chronic health problems such as asthma, diabetes and obesity, a new analysis hints.

-Much of the research included in the study cannot prove these surgical deliveries cause medical issues later in life.
+Much of the research included in the study cannot prove that C-section delivery causes medical issues later in life.
 But the link is strong enough that mothers should discuss the risk with their doctor or midwife when weighing whether to proceed with a C-section, particularly when a vaginal delivery may be possible, said lead study author Dr. Jan Blustein.

 “It’s a discussion that’s important to have in view of the rising rate of C-sections,” said Blustein, a professor of medicine and health policy at New York University.
 “The magnitude of risk elevation is small, but even when we are talking about increasing the risk modestly, we still need to talk about it.”

-Ideally, no more than 15 percent of deliveries should be C-sections, according to the World Health Organization.
-That’s the approximate proportion of births that require surgical intervention to protect the mother or infant in situations such as prolonged labor, fetal distress or a breech baby.

-In many countries – including the U.S., Mexico, Brazil, Australia and Italy – C-section rates are more than double the level WHO recommends.

-Blustein and co-author Jianmeng Liu of the Institute of Reproductive and Child Health in Beijing write in The BMJ that C-section rates are unnecessarily high in some countries in part because some surgical deliveries are elective, done only because women requested them, and because mothers who have one C-section are often encouraged to deliver this way again.
+In a report online June 10 in the British Medical Journal, Blustein and co-author Jianmeng Liu of the Institute of Reproductive and Child Health in Beijing note that C-section rates are unnecessarily high in some countries in part because some surgical deliveries are elective, done only because women requested them, and because mothers who have one C-section are often encouraged to deliver this way again.

-When they analyzed past research, they found 20 studies linking C-sections to childhood type 1 diabetes.
-They also found 23 studies connecting surgical deliveries to asthma and nine suggesting a tie to obesity.
+When they analyzed past research, they found 20 studies linking C-section to childhood type 1 diabetes.
+They also found 23 studies connecting C-section to asthma and nine suggesting a tie to obesity.

 In the U.S., where about one third of deliveries are by C-section, 2.13 of every 1,000 babies born this way develop type 1 diabetes, compared with 1.79 per 1,000 infants delivered vaginally, the study found.

-About 9.5 percent of C-section babies develop asthma, compared with 7.9 percent for vaginal births.
-Obesity develops in 19.4 percent of children delivered by C-section, compared with just 15.8 percent for vaginal births, the study found.
+About 9.5% of C-section babies develop asthma, compared with 7.9% for vaginal births.
+Obesity develops in 19.4% of children delivered by C-section, compared with just 15.8% for vaginal births, the study found.

 Most of the studies included in the analysis did not have enough information for researchers to account for characteristics of mothers, such as obesity, that might precipitate C-section delivery or be linked to the child’s later health problems, the study authors caution.

-Based on the mounting evidence linking C-sections to chronic health problems, however, the authors recommend that the American College of Obstetricians and Gynecologists (ACOG) and the U.K.’s National Institute for Health and Care Excellence revise practice guidelines to include the long-term risk of chronic disease.
+Based on the mounting evidence linking C-sections to chronic health problems, however, the authors recommend that the American College of Obstetrics and Gynecology (ACOG) and the U.K.’s National Institute for Health and Care Excellence revise practice guidelines to include the long-term risk of chronic disease.

 Last year, ACOG issued new guidelines aimed at reducing unnecessary C-sections by encouraging doctors to let labor progress longer and consider non-surgical options to help women deliver vaginally.